danielbodnar/awesome-stars/README.md

 ## continuous-integration

+- [buildkite/agent](https://github.com/buildkite/agent) - The Buildkite Agent is an open-source toolkit written in Go for securely running build jobs on any device or network
 - [testground/testground](https://github.com/testground/testground) - 🧪 A platform for testing, benchmarking, and simulating distributed and p2p systems at scale.
 - [saidsef/alpine-jenkins-dockerfile](https://github.com/saidsef/alpine-jenkins-dockerfile) - Jenkins Blue Ocean Containerised Docker
 - [jorgeacetozi/ebook-continuous-delivery-with-kubernetes-and-jenkins](https://github.com/jorgeacetozi/ebook-continuous-delivery-with-kubernetes-and-jenkins) - Continuous Delivery for Java Apps: Build a CD Pipeline Step by Step Using Kubernetes, Docker, Vagrant, Jenkins, Spring, Maven and Artifactory